Treaty of Versailles: Territorial changes

 France was able to make the claim that the provinces of Alsace-Lorraine were indeed part of France and not part of Germany by disclosing a letter sent from the Prussian King to the Empress Eugénie that Eugénie provided, in which William I wrote that the territories of Alsace-Lorraine were requested by Germany for the sole purpose of national defense and not to expand the German territory.
 The sovereignty of Schleswig-Holstein was to be resolved by a plebiscite to be held at a future time (see Schleswig Plebiscites).

-In Central Europe Germany was to recognize the independence of Czechoslovakia (which had actually been controlled by Austria) and cede parts of the province of Upper Silesia.
+In Central Europe Germany was to recognize the independence of Czechoslovakia and cede parts of the province of Upper Silesia to them.

-Germany had to recognize the independence of Poland and renounce "all rights and title over the territory".
+Germany had to recognize the independence of Poland, which had regained its independence following a national revolution against the occupying Central Powers, and renounce "all rights and title" over Polish territory.
 Portions of Upper Silesia were to be ceded to Poland, with the future of the rest of the province to be decided by plebiscite.
 The border would be fixed with regard to the vote and to the geographical and economic conditions of each locality.

 The Province of Posen (now Poznań), which had come under Polish control during the Greater Poland Uprising, was also to be ceded to Poland.

 Pomerelia (Eastern Pomerania), on historical and ethnic grounds, was transferred to Poland so that the new state could have access to the sea and became known as the Polish Corridor.

 The sovereignty of part of southern East Prussia was to be decided via plebiscite while the East Prussian Soldau area, which was astride the rail line between Warsaw and Danzig, was transferred to Poland outright without plebiscite.

-An area of 51800 km² was granted to Poland at the expense of Germany.
+An area of 51800 km² was transferred to Poland under the agreement.

 Memel was to be ceded to the Allied and Associated powers, for disposal according to their wishes.